Contractor Responsibilities..... Pre-Shovels in the Ground?

 Contact an Experienced Forensic Architect

-Contractors’ legal responsibilities extend beyond following the blueprint.
+Contractors’ legal responsibilities extend beyond following just the Contract Documents.
 A forensic architect can help provide a proper understanding of these responsibilities.